1847123212/vl670/README.md

 Copyright (C) 2021 Tom Li (niconiconi)
 "No Rights Reserved"

-This is a free hardware design: to the extent possible under law, the author has waived all copyright and related or neighboring rights, you can reuse, modify, redistribute this design, as freely as possible in any form whatsoever and for any purposes, including commercial purposes, under the terms of the *CC0 1.0 Universal License*.
+This is a free hardware design: to the extent possible under law, the designer has waived all copyright and related or neighboring rights, you can reuse, modify, redistribute this design, as freely as possible in any form whatsoever and for any purposes, including commercial purposes, under the terms of the *CC0 1.0 Universal License*.

-This hardware design is offered as-is and the author makes no representations or warranties of any kind concerning the design, express, implied, statutory or otherwise, including without limitation warranties of title, merchantability, fitness for a particular purpose, non infringement, or the absence of latent
+This hardware design is offered as-is and the designer makes no representations or warranties of any kind concerning the design, express, implied, statutory or otherwise, including without limitation warranties of title, merchantability, fitness for a particular purpose, non infringement, or the absence of latent